Amy Deasismont: Greatest hits

 In the spring of 2010, Bonnier Amigo Music Group released information about Deasismont's greatest hits album.
 The album includes twenty songs from the previous four years as well as four new songs, including covers of Cyndi Lauper's "True Colors", "Only You" by Yazoo and "Perfect" by Fairground Attraction.
 On 6 September 2010 it was announced the album would be released on 3 November 2010, but at the beginning of October, Bonnier changed the release date to 29 October 2010.
 On 31 October it was confirmed that she is the youngest Swedish artist to release a greatest hits album.

 The first single, "Only You", was released on 24 September 2010.

 On 16 October 2010, Deasismont featuring Mikael Rickfors sang a duet version of "True Colors" on the Swedish programme Dansfeber.

 On 2 November 2010, she performed "Only You" and "True Colors" on XL Live.
 The same day, she performed "What's in It for Me" (acoustic version) on Swedish morning programme Rix MorronZoo on radio RIX FM.

 At beginning of November the label released information about a new and last single – "True Colors".
-In December 2010 some radio stations started playing her song "Ready to Fly" as a promo single, but it wasn't released officially.
+In December 2010 some radio stations started playing her song "Ready to Fly" as a promo single, but it was not released officially.